Nicolo Schiro: "The Good Killers"

 On November 11, 1917, two Schiro gangsters, Antonio Mazzara and Antonino DiBenedetto were shot to death near the intersection of North 5th and Roebling streets in Brooklyn.
 One gunman, Antonio Massino, was arrested near the scene but another, Detroit mobster Giuseppe Buccellato, escaped.

 Buccellato killed Mazzara and DiBenedetto after they refused to divulge the whereabouts of fellow Schiro gangster, Stefano Magaddino.
-Magaddino had orchestrated the murder earlier that March of Giuseppe's brother and fellow Detroit gangster, Felice Buccellato due to the mafia clan of Magaddino and Vito Bonventre feuding with the mafia clan of the Buccellatos back in their hometown of Castellammare del Golfo.
+Magaddino had orchestrated the murder earlier that March of Giuseppe's brother and fellow Detroit gangster, Felice Buccellato, due to the mafia clan of Magaddino and Vito Bonventre feuding with the mafia clan of the Buccellatos back in their hometown of Castellammare del Golfo.

 1917 Detroit autoworker shootings

 Determined to kill but unable to locate Giuseppe Buccellato, Schiro and Magaddino decided to target his family.
 Giuseppe's cousin, Pietro Buccellato, worked at the Ford Motor Company factory in Highland Park, Michigan and Schiro arranged with Detroit mafia boss Tony Giannola to have him murdered.

 On December 8, 1917, a Romanian autoworker named Joseph Constantin, who was mistaken for Pietro Buccellato, was shot and wounded.

-Back in Brooklyn, on December 10, Francesco Finazzo, a dock worker related to Pietro Buccellato, was shot and killed by the Schiro gang outside his home on the same corner where Mazzara and DiBenedetto were murdered a month earlier.

-On December 19, another Romanian autoworker in Detroit was mistaken for Pietro Buccellato.
-Paul Mutruc was shot several times in the back and then shot twice in the head, killing him.
+On December 19, Paul Mutruc, another Romanian autoworker in Detroit, was mistaken for Pietro Buccellato.
+He was shot several times in the back and then shot twice in the head, killing him.

-On December 22, as Pietro Buccellato waited with other passengers to board an approaching trolley, two gunmen fired multiple shots into Buccellato.
+On December 22, as Pietro Buccellato waited with other passengers to board an approaching trolley, two gunmen fired multiple shots into him.
 An errant shot through one of the trolley windows nearly hit a passenger.
 Buccellato survived long enough to be taken to a hospital where he told police, before dying, he was attacked "on account of his cousin".